Planning a Winter Destination Wedding? : Advanced Planning is Key

 Picture This:

-You’re planning a November or December wedding in a once-in-a-lifetime location; maybe on a sun-soaked Caribbean beach, or beneath the swirling northern lights.
+You’re planning a winter wedding in a once-in-a-lifetime location; maybe on a sun-soaked Caribbean beach, or beneath the swirling northern lights.
 You’ve found the perfect venue, booked your flights, and chosen the outfits.
 But what about the paperwork?

 Every year, couples (and even seasoned wedding planners) get caught by surprise when it comes to the legal documents required for an international ceremony.
 Some miss out on their dream wedding date simply because the necessary paperwork wasn’t started early enough, or got delayed by holiday schedules and shipping slowdowns.

-That’s why, if you want to say “I do” overseas this winter, September is the make-or-break month to get started.
+That’s why, if you want to say “I do” overseas this winter, advanced planning is crucial.

 The Hidden Timeline of Destination Weddings

 Unlike local weddings, international ceremonies often require official documents to be recognized both abroad and back home.
-Most countries will want to see original, apostilled documents—proving who you are and that you’re free to marry.
+Most countries will want to see original, apostilled documents proving your identity and that you’re free to marry.

 What’s an apostille?